oils-for-unix/oils/doc/pretty-printing.md

 4. Then we have the Lossless Syntax Tree of `command_t word_t word_part_t
    expr_t`

-### OSH-YSH Code Formatter

-**Motivation** - Formatters are nice for users who don't know OSH/YSH well.
-I don't know TypeScript well, and I had a good experience with `deno fmt`.
-It reduces some mental load.

-- Requirement: Don't take responsibility for every formatting decision!

-### Order of implementation
+## Dependencies

-It makes sense to do (1) and then (2).
+- It makes sense to do printers (1) and then (2).
+There's a natural extension.

-(3) and (4) can be done in any order, or not at all.
+- (3) and (4) can be done in any order, or not at all.
+- The NIL8 printer (4) is **experimental**, and probably depends on significant other work in Oils/YSH

+Risks:

-Note: The first two printers are "engineering", but (3) and (4) are more **experimental**.
-Especially (3).
+- The first two printers are "engineering"
+- The OSH/YSH has some non-trivial decisions, e.g. end-of-line comments (though shell doesn't have block comments, which simplifies things)
+  - multi-line strings in YSH have a special rule -- the indentation of the closing `'''` is significant

 ## Implementation Notes / Sketches